-Skopje is a capital and largest city of Macedonia, a country located in the heart of the Balkan peninsula and famous because of its lakes, mountains, monuments, and history.
+Skopje is a capital and largest city of North Macedonia, a country located in the heart of the Balkan peninsula and famous because of its lakes, mountains, monuments, and history.

 Tourism in North Macedonia: Overview

 Skopje is a city of various styles and architectural influences.
 It was under Roman, Byzantine and Ottoman rule and its building and monuments witness this.